Amy Acton: Ohio Department of Health director (2019–2020)

-On April 1, Governor DeWine was reported as "quick to defer to Dr. Acton for specific questions on the virus and its spread" during daily news briefings, "reminding Ohioans that the state's decisions are driven by science."
+On April 1, DeWine was reported as "quick to defer to Dr. Acton for specific questions on the virus and its spread" during daily news briefings, "reminding Ohioans that the state's decisions are driven by science."

-In May 2020, a group of 35 gyms sued the Ohio Department of Health, Acton, and the Lake County General Health District over coronavirus-related health restrictions, and Lake County Court of Common Pleas Judge Eugene Lucci issued a preliminary injunction blocking the state from "imposing or enforcing penalties solely for non-compliance with the director's order" against gyms and fitness centers, "so long as they operate in compliance with all applicable safety regulations."
+In May 2020, a group of 35 gyms sued the Ohio Department of Health, Acton, and the Lake County General Health District over COVID-related health restrictions, and Lake County Court of Common Pleas Judge Eugene Lucci issued a preliminary injunction blocking the state from "imposing or enforcing penalties solely for non-compliance with the director's order" against gyms and fitness centers, "so long as they operate in compliance with all applicable safety regulations."
 The state appealed the decision, but Acton had signed an order permitting gyms to reopen in the interim, and a court of appeals later dismissed the case as moot.
-The gym reopening was part of an effort announced by Governor DeWine's administration on May 14, 2020, to reopen various economic venues with the implementation of safety protocols, including physical distancing, whenever possible, and use of face masks.
-At the time of the gym reopening, it was not yet known that people with COVID-19 are contagious even before they develop symptoms.

 Beginning in May 2020, protesters began showing up at Acton's home in Columbus and at press conferences.
 Acton was assigned a security detail.

 On May 20, 2020, the Ohio Senate unanimously voted against a proposal advanced by state House Republicans (and approved by the House on a nearly party-line vote) that would have limited the power of DeWine and Acton by restricting Ohio Department of Health orders to 14 days and requiring any extensions to be approved by a state joint legislative committee.

-Resignation from the Ohio Department of Health

-After Republican state legislators in Ohio introduced bills intended to limit her emergency powers, she became worried about being asked to sign a health order that would violate her Hippocratic Oath.
-For that reason, on June 11, 2020, she resigned from her position and became a chief health advisor for DeWine's administration.
-Acton has stated that her resignation had nothing to do with protestors or the controversy surrounding her and Governor DeWine's stay-at-home orders.
-She was succeeded by Lance Himes as interim director.
-In early August 2020 she announced she had left her position as advisor to the administration.
+After Republican state legislators and then-Speaker of the House Larry Householder introduced bills that she believed would violate her Hippocratic Oath, Acton resigned on June 11, and became a chief health advisor for DeWine's administration.
+She has said that her resignation had nothing to do with protesters or the controversy over her and DeWine's stay-at-home orders.
+Lance Himes succeeded her as interim director.
+In August, she announced she had left her position as advisor to the administration.

-Later career and gubernatorial campaign

-Due to her work during her time as the Director of the Ohio Department of Health, she received a Profile in Courage Award from Caroline Kennedy and Jack Schlossberg.
+Due to her work as the Director of the Ohio Department of Health, she received a Profile in Courage Award from Caroline Kennedy and Jack Schlossberg.
 The New York Times called her "The Leader We Wish We All Had".